armory3d/armory_docs/dev/gitversion.md

 ## Armory Updater

 Navigate to `File - User Preferences... - Add-ons - Armory`.
-Before cloning, you may need to install Git first - hit `Install Git` button to open the download page.
+Before updating, you may need to [install Git](https://git-scm.com/) first.
 When installing on Windows, select `Use Git from the Windows Command Prompt` option.

 Afterwards, select `Update SDK` and inspect the command line for details - the process should take just a few seconds.
 Once done, restart Blender for changes to take effect.
 If something goes wrong, use `Restore SDK` button to revert the changes.